Falsifiability: Newton's theory

 Lakatos suggested that Isaac Newton's law of universal gravitation was as difficult to show to be falsifiable as Sigmund Freud's theory of psychoanalysis.
 To refute this, Popper gave the example of an apple that moves from the ground up to a branch and then starts to dance from branch to branch.
 According to Popper's definition, this is a basic statement and a potential falsifier for Newton's theory, because the position of the apple at different times can be measured.
 This appears controversial, because Newtonian physics does not deny that forces stronger than Earth's gravity can act on the apple.
 However, the definition of falsifiability only asserts the well-established fact that Newton's law is predictive, that is, it prohibits certain states of affairs.
-To this end, it restricts itself to what the law formally says about the basic statements, just as when theoretical physicists compute the directory of a rocket and ignores all methodological considerations that are not a part of the initial conditions that they decided to consider, including these extra forces, because these have been known since at least Duhem to imply the impossibility of predictions.
+To this end, it restricts itself to what the law formally says about the basic statements, just as when theoretical physicists compute the direction of a rocket and ignore all methodological considerations that are not a part of the initial conditions that they decided to consider, including unexpected extra forces.
+It is possible that some unexpected phenomena invalidate their prediction, but that does not concern falsifiability.
+Methodological considerations have been known since at least Duhem to imply the impossibility of predictions, but falsifiability is a logical criterion.